Today In History logo TIH

 455

-Vandal king Genseric led his forces into Rome in 455 AD, and Pope Leo I negotiated a deal: no killing, no burning, in exchange for the gates being opened.
-The Vandals honored the terms on murder and arson but spent two weeks systematically stripping the city of its treasures, including sacred vessels from the Temple of Jerusalem.
+Vandal King Genseric led his forces into Rome in 455 AD after Pope Leo I negotiated terms: the gates would be opened in exchange for the Vandals refraining from murder and arson.
+Genseric honored the agreement on killing and burning but spent two weeks methodically stripping the city of its remaining treasures, including sacred vessels from the Temple of Jerusalem that had been in Rome since Titus brought them from Jerusalem nearly four centuries earlier.
+The sack was so thorough that "vandalism" entered the English language as a permanent synonym for wanton destruction.

 1516

-The Ottoman Empire under Sultan Selim I crushed the Mamluk Sultanate at the Battle of Marj Dabiq in 1516, seizing control of Syria and opening the road to Egypt.
-The victory doubled the Ottoman Empire's territory within two years and established Ottoman dominance over the Middle East for four centuries.
+The Ottoman Empire under Sultan Selim I crushed the Mamluk Sultanate at the Battle of Marj Dabiq in 1516, killing the Mamluk sultan al-Ghawri on the battlefield and seizing control of Syria in a single decisive engagement.
+The victory opened the road to Egypt, which Selim conquered the following year, doubling the Ottoman Empire's territory and population within two years.
+Ottoman control of the Middle East would persist for four centuries until the empire's dissolution after World War I, making Marj Dabiq one of the most consequential battles in the region's history.

 1662